bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 reconstituted by a language level dispatch selecting the case with type(s) that fit the value representation.

-Values are represented to be convenient for the machine to compute without any meta information attached.
+Values are represented to be efficient and convenient for the machine to compute without any meta information attached.
 All values of the same machine _form_ are technically compatible -- here the compiler uses a type relation called generalisation--specialisation to decide if compatibility is wanted by the programmer or should result in a type-error.